shaimole/SAACO3/scalabily/ELB.md

 ### NLB
 - multiple listeners multi certs
 - SNI
+- used for routing tcp traffic (e.g. ssh)

 ## Connection Draining/ Deregistration Delay
 - Time to complete in flight request while instance is going to be no longer targetet by ELB